Kraken wraps up preseason tour of Washington with 4-1 loss to Flames

 Glenn Gawain took a turnover from the Kraken offensive blue line and was two strides ahead of the Seattle defense when he beat Driedger on a wrister at 11:18 to go in the second, putting the Flames ahead 3-0 on the short-handed goal.

-Hakstol didn’t believe it was a product of the inexperienced power play unit, which has been getting looks for just over a week.
+Hakstol said he didn’t believe it was a product of the inexperienced power-play unit, which has been getting looks for just over a week.
 Instead, he liked how the Kraken backcheckers kept the shot to the outside following the turnover, it just snuck in the net.

 “We look at the number of changes we generated,” said Hakstol.
-“I like the follow up to last night, last night we did a really good job and generated and had good execution overall.
+“I like the follow-up to last night.
+Last night we did a really good job and generated and had good execution overall.
 But there was no major breakdown there.”

 Just over a minute later, the Kraken finally broke through, still on the man advantage.